flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 - Finally, it includes an **infrared camera** that, combined with the accelerometer and some Wii processing, can be used to point at the screen.
   - This sensor requires the **Sensor Bar** (included with the console).
 The bar contains two sets of infrared LEDs which the camera can sense, the Wii uses triangulation to calculate the position of the Wiimote from the TV.

-The remote is powered by **Broadcom's BCM2042** `r cite("io-wiimote")`, a chip that includes all the necessary circuitry to become an independent Bluetooth device (CPU, RAM, ROM and, of course, a Bluetooth module).
+The remote is powered by **Broadcom's BCM2042** [@io-wiimote], a chip that includes all the necessary circuitry to become an independent Bluetooth device (CPU, RAM, ROM and, of course, a Bluetooth module).
 While the Wiimote is programmed to follow the 'Bluetooth HID' protocol to be identified as an input device, it doesn't comply with the standard method of exchanging data (possibly to disallow being used on non-Wii systems).

 Lastly, the Wiimote also includes **16 KB of EEPROM** to store user data and a **small speaker** limited to low-quality samples (3 kHz 4-bit ADPCM or 1.5 kHz 8-bit PCM).